EQIP Prescribed Grazing: Practice 528 Guide

 What Is Prescribed Grazing?

-Prescribed grazing is a written plan that specifies how you'll manage livestock grazing to improve the condition of your vegetation, soil, water, and wildlife habitat.
-It's not telling you to stop grazing — it's telling NRCS you'll manage grazing with intention.
+A written plan that specifies how you'll manage livestock grazing to improve vegetation, soil, water, and wildlife habitat.
+It's not telling you to stop grazing, it's formalizing intentional management.

 A prescribed grazing plan typically includes:

-This sounds like paperwork, but if you're already rotating cattle between pastures and paying attention to forage conditions, you may already be doing most of what 528 requires.
-The plan just formalizes it.
+If you're already rotating cattle between pastures and paying attention to forage conditions, you may already be doing most of what 528 requires.
+The plan formalizes it.

 What Does EQIP Pay for Prescribed Grazing?

 Unlike fencing or water development, prescribed grazing pays on a per-acre, per-year basis.
-This is because it's a management practice — you're being paid for the ongoing commitment to manage differently, not for installing a one-time structure.
+You're being paid for the ongoing commitment to manage differently, not for installing a structure.

 Typical Payment Rates